nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/letters/charlie-to-terrie-1970-05-29.md

 >
 > I'm back from Saigon and everything is fine.
 I'm sorry to hear you weren't getting my mail.
 You should be getting quite a few.
 17 days left and we won't have any of these problems.
 >
-> I'm really getting quite horny.
-Maybe instead of staying at my parents house you should get a motel room.
+> [&hellip;] Maybe instead of staying at my parents house you should get a motel room.
 Just a wild thought.
 I assume you are going to be there.
 I will be very angry if you are not there.
 >
 > I hope the rest of the finals go alright.
 Don't get a 3.0, the shock would be too great.
 >